 Journalism runs on interviews.
-Whether it is a 45-minute phone call with a source, a press conference recording, or a field interview captured on a smartphone, the work of turning spoken words into written stories is where most of a reporter's time goes.
-A reliable transcription app is not just a convenience — it is a competitive advantage.
+A 45-minute phone call with a source, a press conference recording, a field interview captured on a smartphone.
+Most of a reporter's time goes into turning spoken words into written stories.
+A reliable transcription app isn't a nice-to-have, it's a competitive edge.

 Why Journalists Need Fast, Accurate Transcription

-Deadlines do not wait.
-A breaking news reporter may need quotes from a press conference within the hour.
-An investigative journalist may have dozens of hours of interview tape to review for a single story.
-A podcast journalist needs word-for-word accuracy for quote approval.
+Deadlines don't wait.
+A breaking news reporter might need quotes from a press conference within the hour.
+An investigative journalist might have dozens of hours of interview tape to comb through for a single story.
+Podcast journalists need word-for-word accuracy for quote approval.

-• Speed — transcripts available in minutes, not days
+- Speed with transcripts in minutes, not days

-• Accuracy — names, places, and technical terms captured correctly
+- Accuracy on names, places, and technical terms

-• Timestamp precision — the ability to verify quotes against the original recording
+- Timestamp precision to verify quotes against the original recording

-• Searchability — finding a specific statement across multiple interviews
+- Searchability for finding a specific statement across multiple interviews

-• Portability — working from a phone in the field or a laptop in the newsroom
+- Portability so it works from a phone in the field or a laptop in the newsroom

 How VidNotes Works for Journalists

-VidNotes is available on iOS, the web at app.vidnotes.app, and as a Chrome extension.
-It transcribes video and audio in 30+ languages with AI-powered features designed around exactly the kind of work journalists do.
+VidNotes is on iOS, the web at app.vidnotes.app, and as a Chrome extension.
+It handles video and audio in 30+ languages with AI features built around the kind of work journalists do.

 Interview Transcription

-Import a recorded interview — whether it is a local file from your phone's voice recorder, a video call recording, or a YouTube interview — and VidNotes produces a timestamped transcript.
-Each segment links back to the exact moment in the recording, so you can always verify a quote against the source audio.
+Import a recorded interview, whether it's a local file from your phone's voice recorder, a video call recording, or a YouTube interview, and VidNotes produces a timestamped transcript.
+Each segment links back to the exact moment in the recording, so you can always check a quote against the source audio.

 Quote Extraction with AI Chat

-The AI chat feature lets you query the transcript naturally.
-Ask "What did the mayor say about the budget?" and receive the exact quote with a timestamp citation.
-This eliminates the need to manually scrub through a 60-minute recording looking for a single statement.
-For investigative pieces involving multiple interviews, this feature dramatically speeds up the research phase.
+The AI chat lets you query the transcript naturally.
+Ask "What did the mayor say about the budget?" and you get the exact quote with a timestamp citation.
+No more scrubbing through a 60-minute recording looking for one statement.
+For investigative pieces with multiple interviews, this speeds up the research phase considerably.

 AI Summary for Quick Review

-After a long interview, VidNotes generates a concise AI summary covering the main topics discussed.
-This is invaluable when you return from a full day of reporting with five or six interviews and need to quickly identify which recordings contain the most newsworthy material.
+After a long interview, VidNotes generates a concise AI summary.
+When you come back from a full day of reporting with five or six interviews, summaries help you figure out fast which recordings have the most newsworthy material.

 Multilingual Reporting